dozencloud/MP30AR0-Installation/README.md

 #### GRUB

-You don't need to modify anything in GRUB.
+We don't need to modify anything in GRUB.

 #### Installation Process